Nortel Networks, U.S. pension insurer reach bankruptcy deal

-(Reuters) - Former telecommunications equipment maker Nortel Networks Inc and the U.S. pension insurer have reached a deal that clears the way for the company to end its eight years in bankruptcy.
+WILMINGTON, Del.
+(Reuters) - Former telecommunications equipment maker Nortel Networks Inc [NRTLQN.UL] and the U.S. pension insurer have reached a deal that clears the way for the company to end its eight years in bankruptcy.

 A trial had been set for January over the U.S. Pension Benefit Guaranty Corp's claims against the company, which stem from the termination of Ontario, Canada-based Nortel's underfunded pension plan in 2009, which at the time had 22,000 participants.
 The PBGC has said it believes it is owed $708 million.